-- 2008.6.1 Chair of the Jury, with the deciding vote in case of a tie (special rules, except for Aerials and Moguls, apply to WC and major competitions where the Race Director/Contest Director chairs and has the decisive vote see Rule 2007.5.1). - 2008.6.2 If necessary, the TD may appoint qualified persons as members of the Jury. - 2008.6.3 Reimbursement of travel expenses and all costs arising out of their duties at the inspections and competitions, as per the current policy of FIS. - 2008.6.4 Complete briefing by the Organising Committee through punctual dispatch of all documents on the conduct of the competitions, such as the official invitation, program, bulletins, etc. as well as immediate information concerning the progress of technical preparations, cancellation or postponement of a competition. - 2008.6.5 To request the support of the Organising Committee and its officials in all matters concerning the fulfillment of his/her duties.
+- 2008.6.1 Member of the Jury, taking the Chair in all cases where another Chair is not defined in the rules. - 2008.6.2 If necessary, the TD may appoint qualified persons as members of the Jury. - 2008.6.3 Reimbursement of travel expenses and all costs arising out of their duties at the inspections and competitions, as per the current policy of FIS. - 2008.6.4 Complete briefing by the Organising Committee through punctual dispatch of all documents on the conduct of the competitions, such as the official invitation, program, bulletins, etc. as well as immediate information concerning the progress of technical preparations, cancellation or postponement of a competition. - 2008.6.5 Support from the Organising Committee and its officials in all matters concerning the fulfilment of his/her duties.